Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/asset-list.md

 **To export the asset list:**

-1. Click the **Export** button (the down arrow).
+1. Select the **Export** button (the down arrow).
 1. In the dialog, in the Columns tab, select the columns you want to export.
 1. In the Settings tab, specify the export format and the number of records to export.
-1. When finished, click **Export**.
+1. When finished, select **Export**.

 ## Displaying columns in the asset list

-The available columns are specific to the asset type the list is using.
+The available columns are specific to the [asset type](/servicemanager-config/assets/manage-asset-types) the list is using.
 The available columns are a combination of the common attributes that all asset types share, and the type-specific attributes for the selected asset type.
 If you choose to display all assets, only the shared asset attributes will be available to select from.

 **To configure the display of columns in the asset list:**

-1. Click the cog icon next to the down arrow.
+1. Select the cog icon next to the down arrow.
 1. In the Table Configuration dialog, in the Visibility tab, select the columns you want to show.
 1. In the Order tab, drag and drop the columns into your preferred order.
 1. In the Settings tab, use the dropdown to set the row density.
-1. When finished, click **Close**.
+1. When finished, select **Close**.